MarketDataApp/documentation/api/troubleshooting/service-outages.md

 sidebar_position: 2
 ---

 Market Data, as stated in our [terms of service](https://www.marketdata.app/terms/), makes no representation as to the reliability, availability, or timeliness of our service.
 This is not just a standard disclaimer.
-We have not yet been able to achieve 99.9% relability, which is a metric we consider a minimum level of reliability to operate without a backup.
+We have not yet been able to achieve 99.9% relability, which is a metric we consider a minimum level of reliability that is needed to operate without a backup provider.

-We highly encourage users with need mission critical applications to have a backup provider in place.
+This is why we highly encourage users with mission critical applications to have a backup provider in place.
 Market Data is a low cost provider and we have determined that cost, rather than reliability, is our key driver.
+While we hope to achieve 99.9% relability in the future, our focus will remain on keeping down costs and avoiding price increases.

 ## How To Confirm Downtime